Infrared Image Super-Resolution: Systematic Review, and Future Trends: Future Trends and Discussion

 In this work, we systematically review the excellent previous work on IR image super-resolution and make a comparison with the summary.
 Thus, we will introduce some attractive directions in this field and ideas that will further improve the model performance in this section.

-\subsection{New models \& new paradigms}
+\subsection{New models \& new paradigms.}

-Good model design can improve the reconstructed image quality by better nonlinear mapping to represent complex patterns in high-dimensional space.
-For the new paradigm, we expect that the correlation between low and high frequency information in IR images will be studied to explain the correlation between them.
+Good model design can improve the reconstructed image quality by better nonlinear mapping to represent complex patterns in high-dimensional space. \hyss{As we embrace the advent of Large Language Models (LLMs) in the realm of natural language processing, it is also pertinent to consider the potential impact that the forthcoming Large Vision Models (LVMs) may have on the task of IR image super-resolution (IRSR).} For the new paradigm, we expect that the correlation between low and high frequency information in IR images will be studied to explain the correlation between them.
 We will present more details below.

-\textit{Model design.} With the booming in deep learning, more and more generative models are attracting attention in the community.
-Transformer\cite{liang2021swinir,han2021transformer,liu2021swin,han2020survey} and diffusion models\cite{rombach2022high,salimans2022progressive,lyu2022accelerating,cao2022survey} are representative works among them.
-We expect that the classical low-level vision task, IR image super-resolution, will benefit from these works.
+\tcmi{\textit{Generative Models.} \hyss{With the rapid advancement of deep learning, state-space models and diffusion models\cite{rombach2022high,salimans2022progressive,lyu2022accelerating,cao2022survey} are gaining increasing attention in the community.
+State-space models, known for their efficient handling of long-range dependencies and scalability, offer a compelling alternative to traditional Transformer architectures for low-level vision tasks.
+We anticipate that the classical challenge of IR image super-resolution will significantly benefit from the integration of these state-of-the-art generative models.}}

-For the transformer model, its excellent ability to capture long-range dependencies has been proven in almost all computer vision tasks\cite{wei2022contrastive,yang2022focal,yu2022coca,ke2021musiq,herrmann2022pyramid,lee2021vitgan}.
-There is no doubt that applying transformers in IR images will be valuable to try, after solving some difficulties.
-It is well known that the data-hungry problem is one of the difficulties plaguing transformers.
-In IR image super-resolution, massive datasets are challenging.
-Because expensive optical equipment is needed for capturing images that meet the specified requirements in appropriate outdoor conditions, as well as multiple scenes with increased time and energy requirements for the researcher.
-The modification to the transformer to make it available in small sample reconstructed scenes would be promising to try.
-Moreover, the large parameters in the transformer will make it strenuous to deploy in edge devices.
-Lightweight models are more valuable in the application to IR image super-resolution.

-For the diffusion model, we expect its good interpretable performance to bring the IR image super-resolution to a new stage.
-As mentioned before, generative models, such as GAN, have been successful in IR images.
-However, the risk of model collapse still appears\cite{huang2021infrared,huang2021pricai,wang2018esrgan}.
-Although the gradient penalty is introduced, the generated image quality can still be further improved.
-If we can introduce the diffusion model used in the IR image super-resolution, the mode collapse problem can be solved with the help of its good mathematical analysis.
-Remarkably, a skillful modification to make it capable of fitting the data distribution on IR images is necessary.